paulosuzart/paulosuzart.github.io/_posts/2021-06-05-blockchain.md

   settled: true
 ```

-This is ultra compressed for the sake of brevity and to point you out to more [complete patiently written tutorials](https://docs.terra.money/contracts/tutorial/implementation.html).
+This is ultra compressed tutorial for the sake of brevity and to point you out to more [complete and patiently written tutorials](https://docs.terra.money/contracts/tutorial/implementation.html).

+With that we were able to use the consensus of a [Byzantine Fault Tolerant](https://docs.tendermint.com/master/introduction/what-is-tendermint.html) network to make sure the transactions are correct.
+The use of gas in tendermint is optional, but oysternet is a real testnet provided by [Confio](https://confio.tech/), so they have it enabled.

 # Conclusion
-Like mentioned at some point in the post, the code is available in my github: [transactions](https://github.com/paulosuzart/transactions). *Warning: I didn't fix the tests that comes with the template.*
+Like mentioned at some point in the post, the code is available in my github: [transactions](https://github.com/paulosuzart/transactions). *Warning: I didn't fix the tests that comes with the template.* You can see with more details the contract, the messages and a a simple query by id.

-It's important to remember that taking a hello world like this to a chain ran by yourself / company will take a lot more effort.
-You need to spin up all required [nodes](https://docs.tendermint.com/master/nodes/).
-Make sure they communicate across the data centers, establish backups, logging, monitoring and list goes.
-Besides of course some decent CI / CD for your contracts.
+It's important to remember that taking a hello world like this to a chain that you / your company can run would take a lot more effort.
+You would need to spin up all required [nodes](https://docs.tendermint.com/master/nodes/, make sure they communicate across the data centers, establish backups, logging, monitoring, recovery procedures, etc. Besides of course some decent CI / CD for your contracts.

 There are other open questions: